thinkingaboutthinking.

 One extension.
 Three different limit systems.

 Claude burns sessions, weekly quotas, and sometimes extra-usage dollars.
-ChatGPT spends rolling message caps.
 Gemini spends daily Pro queries and long-context quality.
+ChatGPT's rolling message cap lands next.
 MetaCogni keeps those meters separate.

 = next adapter layer · current beta already runs local prompt analysis